How to make your agency indispensable with data-driven marketing

 Including this ‘softer’ information can help you look past more obvious metrics like CPC, and provide your clients with helpful feedback about what kind of content resonates best with their audience.

-In data-driven marketing we tend to get hung up on quantitative data, but qualitative data can be equally insightful.
-In fact, it often does a better job of figuring out the ‘why’ behind the numbers you see in Google Analytics (or whatever analytics tool you use).
+In data-driven marketing we tend to get hung up on quantitative (‘how many?’) data, but qualitative (‘why?’) data can be equally insightful.
+In fact, qualitative data can be far more useful than qualitative data when it comes to explaining the numbers you see every day on your marketing analytics dashboard.

-When done right, data-driven marketing can help you go from an agency to a trusted partner.
+All of these examples show how, when done right, data-driven marketing can elevate your agency to become a trusted partner to your clients.
 And in today’s agency climate, there’s nothing more important.